fmv1992/data_utilities/readme.md

 * pandas_utilities: easier dataframe preparation with
   `rename_columns_to_lower`, `categorical_serie_to_binary_dataframe`,
   `balance_ndframe` and `get_numeric_columns`.
-* sklearn_utilities: multiprocessing and persistance support for hyper parameter grid search, both exhaustive and using a genetic algorithmic approach; convenience functions to the XGBoost module.
+* sklearn_utilities: multiprocessing and persistence support for hyper parameter grid search, both exhaustive and using a genetic algorithmic approach; convenience functions to the XGBoost module.